ZOKEYE/TIP/train/README.md

 ## 2. TIP Model Training

 ### 2.1 input folder
-The input file for training is placed in this folder by default, and we provide the template file ***[train/input/sample_TIP_trainset.xlsx](./input/sample_TIP_trainset.xlsx)*** as an example, including the "Gene Name" column, the "UTR Sequence" column, and the "Actual Activity" column, which is similar to RBV model training.
+The input file for training is placed in this folder by default, and we provide the template file ***[train/input/sample_TIP_trainset.xlsx](./input/sample_TIP_trainset.xlsx)*** as an example, including the "Gene Name" column, the "UTR Sequence" column, and the "Actual Activity" column, which is similar to TSV model training.
 Since the input to the TIP model is TIA matric of UTR sequence, you can choose either of the two methods under:
 - Allow the programme to perform the scan automatically, without performing any additional actions, but you need to pay attention to the output path of the scan file in the script.
 - Enter the scanned file of the input file as a parameter, at this point either ***train_TIP.sh*** script or ***setup_TIP.sh*** script, you need to change the scanned_file parameter to the absolute path of the scanned file.